antarctica/ansible-postgresql-server/README.md

 * `postgres_controller_password`
     * Default password for controller user (i.e. root).
+    * MUST NOT contain ":" or "\" characters to ensure compatibility with `.pgpass` files
     * Default: "stirring-up^the*flames//381194//iz/JQ4"

 * `postgres_app_password`
     * Default password for app user.
+    * MUST NOT contain ":" or "\" characters to ensure compatibility with `.pgpass` files.
     * Default: "chase-PaX-87524"

 * `postgres_create_app_db`
     * If "true" a database named "app" will be created and assigned to the "app" postgres database user.
     * Default: "false"

 ## Changelog

+### 0.1.4 - October 2014

+* Updating default controller user password to be compatible with the .pgpass file format

 ### 0.1.3 - October 2014

 * Role should not create an 'app' database by default, now corrected

 ### 0.1.2 - September 2014